 Bass Nursery Areas

-NWIFCA’s district has two bass nursery areas to protect juvenile bass.
-Juvenile bass up to the age of four or five stay in warmer, shallower waters such as those of estuaries or near power stations until moving offshore when they reach sexual maturity.
+The NWIFCA district has two bass nursery areas to protect juvenile bass.
+Juvenile bass up to the age of 4 or 5 stay in warmer, shallower waters such as those of estuaries or near power stations until moving offshore when they reach sexual maturity.
 Both the Dee Estuary Bass Nursey Area and the Heysham Bass Nursery Area were originally designated through a national Statutory Instrument in 1990.
+Fishing in the Heysham Bass Nursery Area is also prohibited under the NWIFCA Byelaw 5.
+Both areas are enforced by NWIFCA officers for the protection of juvenile bass.
+For more information on bass, please see our bass species page.

 NWIFCA is aware that our data on spawning fish and on how juvenile bass use our estuaries is very limited, but that anglers may hold a wealth of information that could prove useful in identifying essential habitats and specific areas that should be protected.
 We welcome your input in furthering our understanding.